cdslaborg/paramonted/generic/2/_includes/example.build.md

 [example directory of the ParaMonte GitHub repository]({{site.githubTree}}/example/{{include.lang}}){:target="_blank"}, partially matches the specified pattern `sampling`.

 {% include tip.html content='If multiple example patterns are desired, separate the patterns with semicolon and double-quote the entire value.
 For example, `--exam "sampling;himmelblau"`.' %}

 ## Building and running examples from the pre-built library releases

-The prebuilt ParaMonte library release ship with all available examples for the {{include.lang}} programming language environment.
+The prebuilt ParaMonte {{progLangName}} library releases ship with all available examples for the {{progLangName}} programming language environment.

 To run a specific example in the prebuilt library,

-1. Navigate to the folder containing the `main` example file.
+1. Navigate to the example folder of your interest in the prebuilt library containing the `main` example file.

 {% if include.lang == "c" or include.lang == "cpp" or include.lang == "fortran" %}

 1. Run the build script in the relevant terminal to **build and run** the example.
     1. In a **Windows Batch terminal**, try,
         ```batch